 The ACIPN is to support, advocate, and oversee a peer led, peer driven support network of first responders for first responders, in best practices and delivery of support in accordance with the ICISF-Canada standards.

 The ACIPN is comprised of a committee of peers selected from the membership and appointed by the ICISF-Canada Board of Directors to deliver the above mandate.

-Chris, W. is a rural firefighter and chaplain.
+Chris W. is a rural firefighter and chaplain.
 He is the co-founder and chairperson of the Alberta Association of Fire Chaplains, established in 2019.
-Full Bio

 Lisa A. is a Leadership Development and Culture Specialist with a strong background in working within emergency services in a Human Resource capacity as well as a Leadership Development role.

 The ACIPN Committee shall be chaired, and/or co-chaired by an active ACIPN Peer or by the ACIPN Clinical Director and the ACIPN Network Coordinator if such a Peer is not available.

 The ACIPN Peer Advisory Council will be comprised of at least six and no more than twelve individuals with an interest or experience in committee governance, public safety personnel mental health, who are currently and remain registered as Peers with the ACIPN during their time on this committee, and who have a working knowledge of the best practices in the provisions of peer support as set forth by the ICISF, Inc. and ICISF-Canada.
 It is proposed that committee members shall serve for a term of one year and be eligible to be appointed by the ICISF-Canada Board for a total of three successive terms.
 Committee meetings shall be conducted in person or at a distance using available technology (i.e., telephone, Skype).

 Specific responsibilities of the ACIPN Committee include but are not limited to: